bigdata-i523/hid319/notebook.md

 * 09/14/17 - 09/19/17 Completed section 3.2.
 Overview of Data Science
 * 09/23/17 Read and watched all videos in Overview of NIST Big Data PWG Process and Results.
 * 09/24/17 - 09/27/17 Read and watched videos for 3.3 Big Data Use Cases Survey
+* 10/02/17 Reading articles on Principal Component Analysis(PCA) for paper 1

 # Practice